Last updated: 22 October 2021

 - We are much clearer about getting consent with those who can visit our website or those who request help through channels such as our support function or live chat team.

 - As a business-to-business organisation, we were not required to re-permission our marketing base, however we have looked at those who had not been active for over a year and asked for them to re-consent.

 7. Contact Person

-As a company, Lumi does not meet the requirements and as such is not legally obliged to appoint a Data Protection Officer (DPO).
+Lumi does not need to appoint a Data Protection Officer (DPO).
 However, we have nominated our Chief Technology Officer as the person with overall responsibility for GDPR and matters of data privacy and protection, and is contactable at email@example.com.

 9. Changes to this Statement

 To keep you updated on how we comply with legislation, we may update this statement from time to time, which will always be published here on our website.

 10. Document Revision History